rabocalypse/moroncms/README.md

 * Copy the files on your Webserver
 * Set the file permissions of moron.mrn to 600
 * Protect the edit-directory via .htaccess, nginx config or via the hosting control panel of your webhoster
+* Include the content fetching code snippet into your website
 * You're done!

 ## License